ricolantern/pipo3-research/docs/GhidraNotes.md

 | 0067f9b0 | "PsIIlibkernl3000" | PS2 Kernel Library | Self explanatory.
 Used for interactions with the PS2 kernel. |

 TODO: Look into the specifics of the .irx files.

+## _Exposed source code strings_
+There's a crap ton of strings formatted that scream they are properties, constants, events, enums, and even function definitions that include return & argument types.
+Can prove to be immensely useful in the decompilation.

+TODO: Think of a plan of approach.
+Could be good to extract all of these strings, categorizing them, and using them as cross-reference in making sense of the decomp.
+Likely need to write a script for this.